 5 Strategies to Prevent Off the Clock Work

-You can protect your company by maintaining compliance with federal wage and hour laws.
+You can protect your company from hourly employees working off the clock by maintaining compliance with federal wage and hour laws.
 And here are some strategies to help you.

 Institute Clear Policies

 Institute policies that clearly state working off the clock is not allowed.
 Make sure your guidelines are very clear and provide examples of what constitutes working off the clock so that there’s no questions or misinterpretations.